AP-IT-GH/apaqe-docs/deployment/CICD.md

 # CI/CD Pipeline
 ## What is a CI/CD?
-CI/CD stands for Continuous Integration and Continuous Deployment, practices designed to automate and improve the software development process.
+CI/CD stands for Continuous Integration and Continuous Deployment.
 Continuous Integration involves regularly merging code changes into a shared repository and running automated tests to catch issues early.
 Continuous Deployment takes it further by automatically deploying tested code to production.
-The main benefits of CI/CD include faster delivery, improved software quality, and reduced risk of human error.
 ## Why do we use CI/CD
 We use CI/CD to automate and streamline the software development lifecycle.
 It helps in integrating code changes frequently, running automated tests, and deploying applications reliably and quickly to production.
 This approach enhances productivity, reduces manual errors, and ensures that new features and updates reach users faster and with higher quality.